-College Advising Center
+The College Advising Center

-Advising for students who are transferring to CAS from another college or university begins once the College is notified that they have accepted admission.
-Students begin with a virtual advising and registration process which includes direct contact with an academic advisor who can interpret the transfer credit report, assist with course selection, and answer all questions about degree requirements and registration.
+Advising for students who are transferring to the College of Arts and Science from another college or university commences once the College is notified that they have accepted admission.
+Students begin with an advising and registration process which includes direct contact with a CAS adviser who can interpret the transfer credit report, assist with course selection, and answer questions pertaining to degree requirements and registration.

-The College of Arts and Science operates Learning Centers in the Academic Resource Center or ARC (18 Washington Place) and University Hall (110 East 14th Street, UHall Commons).
+The College of Arts and Science operates Learning Centers in the Academic Resource Center or ARC (18 Washington Place) and in University Hall (110 East 14th Street, UHall Commons).
 The Learning Centers provide extensive academic support services, free of charge, to students in all divisions of the University who take courses in the College.
 With their highly visible and accessible settings, they serve to link academics with students' residential and campus lives.
 Services offered by the centers include the following:

 - Individual and group tutoring sessions

 - Examination review sessions

 - Study skills assessment and academic skills workshops

 For further information on services, offerings, and schedules at the ULC, please visit www.nyu.edu/ulc.